kaistomics/DeepNeo-BCR/README.md

 # DeepNeo-BCR
 Predict linear B cell epitopes of fixed length

-## DeepNeo-BCR is a tool for predicting the linear B cell epitope of fixed length (12,15,16mer)
+## DeepNeo-BCR is a tool for predicting linear B cell epitopes of fixed length (12,15,16mer)

 Despite recent advances in bioinformatics, prediction of B cell eptiopes have been challenging.
 Here, we developed a convolutional neural network based models to accurately predict B cell binding epitopes agianst general B cell population.
 63 independent models are created for representative IGHV alleles of human and mouse, which are then combined into ensemble model using linear regression.